JosiaOrava/linkedlistPrac/README.md

-# Linkedlist Practise
+# Linked list Practise
-This was small test to learn about linked list and also implement insertion sort algorithm to list
+This was small test to learn about linked lists and also implement insertion sort algorithm to list.

-### Technologies
-C